KingLouie1994/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for Document Object Model and it is a representation of the HTML code of a page.
+With the DOM interface we are able to manipulate the page so we can change content, styles and structure.

 2. What is an event?

+Events are actions done by users on a webpage like clicking on some element.
+Another kind of event is the change of a state of an element.

 3. What is an event listener?

+An event listener is a function that waits for an event to happen

 4. Why would we convert a NodeList into an Array?

+NodeLists and Arrays are two different things.
+So to use array methods on a NodeList you have to convert it before

 5. What is a component?

+A component is a re-usable part of code that defines behaviors and interface elements

 ### Git Set up